-Substitute Course Where the normal course requirements of a programme cannot be completed, a "substitute" course may be approved by the home academic unit for a student, replacing the required course.
+Substitute Course Under exceptional circumstances where the normal course requirements of a programme cannot be completed, a "substitute" course may be approved by the home academic unit for a student, replacing the required course.

 Taught A student enrolled for a Postgraduate Certificate, Postgraduate Diploma, specified programme requirements.